eums/website/_docs/sorting-out-the-website.markdown

 * Make them easier to edit
 * Make it easy to find which assets are used where (in order to remove unused ones)
-* Mitigate the (massive) security risk of PHP
+* Mitigate the huge security risk of PHP
 * Reduce risk of losing them (they'd be on GitHub)

-Do I rewrite poor English?

 Redesign
 --------